 We research Statute of Limitation dates all the time, so let us know if we can support you with that.
 A little professional advice could make you feel a whole lot better about your tax problem with the IRS!
 Whether you live in Colorado or elsewhere, having the taxes expire due to the IRS Statute of Limitations is a great solution if the circumstances are right.

 If the tax will simply go away due to the amount of time that has passed, why kick the sleeping dog?
-With a Power of Attorney and our expert tax relief help, we can calculate that magical date and the IRS collections will be none the wiser!
+With a Power of Attorney and our certified tax relief help, we can calculate that magical date and the IRS collections will be none the wiser!